rclone/gphotosdl/README.md

 First [install rclone](https://rclone.org/install/) and set it up with [google photos](https://rclone.org/googlephotos/).

-Next download the gphotosdl binary from the downloads section.
+Next download the latest gphotosdl binary from the [releases page](https://github.com/rclone/gphotosdl/releases/latest).

 You will need to run like this first.
 This will open a browser window which you should use to login to google photos - then close the browser window.
 You may have to do this again if the integration stops working.